California Theft Legislation

 https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202320240AB523

-Failed in 2023 in Public Safety Committee
+2022 Failed in Public Safety Committee